Stealthyunic0rn/Forensics/Writeup/Cridex.md

           Hook address: 0x1467250
           Hooking module: <unknown>

+Userassist displays a table of programs executed on a Windows machine, complete with running count and last execution date and time.
+Looking down the output I noticed the only executable on the list.
+When looking up that .exe file it resulted in malware.

+          REG_BINARY    UEME_RUNPATH:C:\WINDOWS\cridex1.exe :
+          ID:             3
+          Count:          1
+          Last updated:   2012-07-22 02:31:51 UTC+0000
+          Raw Data:
+          0x00000000  03 00 00 00 06 00 00 00 00 a1 9a 26 b2 67 cd 01   ...........&.g..

 I've decided to run **procdump** to make the processess an executable so I can take the hash and compare it.